Aratramba/design-manual/README.md

   See [Creating pages](#creating-pages).

 4. ### Create components.json
-  This can be done through Jade-doc or some other generator.
+  This can be done through [Pug-doc](https://github.com/Aratramba/pug-doc) or some other generator.

   ```json
   [